-Buying piglets is the first decision that determines whether your pig farming batch will be profitable or not.
-Buy the wrong piglets — too young, sick, or from poor stock — and you are fighting uphill from day one.
+Buying piglets is the first decision that determines whether your fattening batch will be profitable.
+Buy the wrong ones, too young or from poor stock, and you're fighting uphill from day one.

 "Pilia gyud ang baktin nga kusgan mokaon ug dili hilom-hilom."
 (Choose the piglet that eats vigorously and is not too quiet.)